Relativity in brief... or in detail..

 Some more details on the Michelson Morley experimentThe Michelson Morley experiment is not consistent with Galilean/Newtonian relativity, as the introductory film clip shows.
 Its results are explained using Einstein's principle of relativity.
 A non-quantitative introduction is given here.
 This page gives a simple quantitative analysis.

-Schematically, a beam of monochromatic light is divided by a beam splitter (a transparent sheet at an angle).
+Schematically, a beam of monochromatic light is divided by a beam splitter (a partially transparent sheet positioned at an angle).
 The divided beams reach two mirrors, are returned and recombined by respectively transmission and reflection at the beam splitter.
 Their relative phase produces an interference pattern in the combined beam.

 Following Galilean/Newtonian physics, let us suppose that light travels (at c) with respect to a 'stationary' medium (called the æther).
 For our purposes, suppose that it be set up with l1 = l2 and that the whole spectrometer be stationary with respect to the æther, the medium that supports the wave motion of light.
 Let's consider a point in the interference pattern at which the phase differene is zero.
 This is the situation shown at left.